Customer satisfaction score – an introduction

-As an alternative to CSAT, a business may use net promoter score (NPS), which you can read about here.
+As an alternative to CSAT, a business may use net promoter score (NPS).
 NPS measures customer loyalty by asking customers how likely they are to recommend a company’s products or services to others.

 Complementary (lagging) metrics that can be used alongside CSAT include customer retention rate and lifetime value (LTV).

 A good CSAT score varies depending on the industry and type of business, but generally, a score above 80% is considered excellent.
 A score between 70-80% is considered good, while a score below 70% may indicate that improvements are needed.

 It's important for an e-commerce business to regularly monitor and analyse their CSAT and compare it to relevant benchmarks.
 This will help continuously improve customer satisfaction and maintain a competitive edge.

 Customer satisfaction score = Number of satisfied customers (4s and 5s) / Total respondents x 100